rajeshwari015/rajeshwari015/README.md

 # 💫 About Me:
 Hi, I'm Pavuluri Rajeshwari currently pursuing my Bachelors in Information technology at IARE.
 I am a tech fanatic and loves to develop websites.
-This is my GitHub profile where you can find all my projects and contributions. <br><br><br>I'm currently working on web development and python projects and learning C++, Machine learning.<br><br><br>How to reach me rajeshwaripavuluri@gmail.com<br><br>Fun fact- I love to cook, but I'm a one-trick pony- and that trick is maggi!!<br>
+This is my GitHub profile where you can find all my projects and contributions. <br><br><br>I'm currently working on web development and python projects and learning C++, Machine learning.<br><br><br>How to reach me rajeshwaripavuluri@gmail.com<br><br>Fun fact- I love to cook, but I'm a one-trick pony- and that trick is maggi!!:sweat_smile: <br>

 ## 🌐 Socials: